|

 High above one ant, homebound, on the run...

-Along a miniature trail
+Along a rugged trail

-of rugged hill and dale
+of micro hill and dale

-Between pebbles; past sprigs
+Between pebbles and sprigs

-Over shard; alongside twigs
+Over shards and twigs

 For seconds brief, beneath a leaf

-Around a rock, willy nilly
+‘Round a rock, willy nilly

 Root outcrop, dilly dally;

-Up, the maple, fast
+Up the maple, fast

-With head-on haul, in grasp
+With head-on-haul in grasp

 In and out of bark